 - Improved quality of policy dialogue and development

-- Improved community capacity/capability, including use of volunteers
+- Improved community capacity/engagement

 In your final report, you will be asked how you progressed on your long-term outcomes.
 It’s helpful to select your metrics early on, so you can begin to collect information about your success as soon as your project begins.
-Some suggested metrics can be found in Environment & Conservation Outcomes & Metrics guide.
+Some suggested metrics can be found in the Environment & Conservation Outcomes & Metrics guide.

 Grant requests in Environment & Conservation are considered via a two-step Expression of Interest process.
 You can preview the EoI information you will be required to submit.